dassarthak18/SobolBox/README.md

 SobolBox also implements caching of Sobol sequences as well as computed output bounds to reduce computational overheads over incremental runs.

-**Note.** If the ``--deep`` argument is enabled, an second pass of **No U-Turns sampling (NUTS)** is run on the inconclusive instances.
+**Note.** If the ``--deep`` argument is enabled, a second pass of **No U-Turns sampling (NUTS)** is run on the inconclusive instances.
 NUTS is an adaptive Markov Chain Monte Carlo (MCMC) method that builds on Hamiltonian Monte Carlo (HMC), using gradient information to propose long-range, informed samples in high-dimensional spaces.
 This allows for better exploration of complex input regions that may lead to safety violations, especially in cases where Sobol-based sampling alone is insufficient.
 The NUTS samples are drawn from a bounded posterior distribution defined over the input space, that favours regions near the computed optima points:

 $$
 p(\mathbf{x}) \propto \sum_{i=1}^k \exp\left( -\frac{1}{2\sigma^2} \| \mathbf{x} - \mathbf{t}_i \|^2 \right)